 5. Wait for the warm up to complete and calibrate as directed

-That's it.
-Depending on the battery life of the transmitter, I don't even need to recharge it before starting a "new" sensor.
-The longest I've used a Guardian sensor so far is 11 days.
-I am confident it could have been longer, but I decided to change it for other reasons.
+That’s it.
+Depending on the battery life of the transmitter, or how much longer it will be used, I don’t even need to recharge it before starting a “new” sensor.
+The longest I’ve used a Guardian sensor so far is 15 days.
+Apart from obvious inaccuracy, I find that once the sensor starts giving error messages that it has no sensor glucose value, and when gaps show up on the graph, it’s time to change the sensor.

 Do you use your sensors longer than six days?
 What techniques do you use?